 The night is a pleasant 68 degrees, but heat emanates from the bright stadium lights, and I’m damp beneath my Rock Bridge High School T-shirt.
 My boots clink on the aluminum steps as I climb past the student section and up the bleachers.
 A few people in the stands wave and others call out “Good luck!”
-I slide into the seat my husband, Steven, had saved for me while I helped our daughter, Sydney, execute the night’s events.
+I slide into the seat my husband, Steven saved for me while I helped our daughter, Sydney, execute the night’s events.

 From our perch, I see her on the sideline with the rest of the homecoming court.
-Stunning in a full-length navy dress and silver pumps from the children’s department, she wears a white sash like the other nine lovely, accomplished candidates.
+Stunning in a full-length navy dress and silver pumps — from the children’s department, she wears a white sash like the nine other lovely, accomplished candidates.
 Suddenly she punches an arm forward and stomps her foot.

-This sweet young man (pictured below), handsome in his brand-new suit, is a fellow cheerleader, but more, he’s her friend.
-Throughout the years there have been many — Raegan and Lindsey, Katey and Jordan, the kids who saw Sydney first and her disability second.
+This sweet young man, handsome in his brand-new suit, is a fellow cheerleader, but more, he’s her friend.
+Throughout the years there have been many — Katey and Raegan and Lindsey and Jordan, the kids who’ve seen Sydney first and her disability second.

-Mothering a child with special needs brings the same unbearably exquisite moments coupled with the same painful heartaches, the same sleepless nights, the same anxiety.
+Mothering a child with special needs brings the same unbearably exquisite moments coupled with the same painful heartaches, the same sleepless nights, and the same anxiety.

 And mothering this one always brings a smile to my face.

 “And now, the 2017 Homecoming Queen is . . . ” The words echo across the football field in a pregnant pause.
-“Sydney Kent!”

 My friend in the row below turns around and jubilantly places both hands on my face, saying “Oh, my gosh, Lisa!
 You better get down there!”
 My reverie is broken; everything shifts into fast forward as I make my way down the stairs, laughing through my tears.